Subsector: Active Transportation and Neighborhood Design

 Timing: Mid-term (3-10 years)

-Implementors-Private: Developers (Employment), Developers (Residential), Property Managers
+Implementors-Private: Developers (Employment), Developers (Residential)

 Implementors-Public: Municipalities, Regional Agencies